mdshamoon/github-issues-bot/README.md

-# Discord gihtub issues bot - Create github issues on the go
+# Discord github issues bot
+## Create github issues on the go